Two-Week Peru Itinerary: Must-See Places & Essential Tips

 Moray

-Our two weeks Peru itinerary could not conclude without a visit to Machu Picchu.
-As a UNESCO World Heritage Site and one of the New Seven Wonders of the World, Machu Picchu is one of the most visited archeological sites worldwide.
-Daily entry is restricted and tickets sell out fast.
-Moreover, the trains to get to Machu Picchu are limited.
-Therefore, you should plan your visit to Machu Picchu well in advance.
+Our two-week Peru itinerary wouldn’t be complete without a visit to Machu Picchu.
+As a UNESCO World Heritage Site and one of the New Seven Wonders of the World, it’s among the most visited archaeological sites globally.
+Daily entry is limited, and tickets sell out quickly.
+Additionally, train service to Machu Picchu is restricted.
+To ensure a smooth experience, plan your visit well in advance!

-Then, you must buy your entrance ticket in advance to reserve your slot.
-The tickets can be found on their official website.
-Finally, you would need to reserve your place to stay at Aguas Calientes (Machu Picchu village).
-It is a good idea to look at both train and Machu Picchu tickets at the same time when planning your visit.
+Next, purchase your entrance ticket in advance to reserve your slot, available on the official website.
+Finally, make sure to book your accommodation in Aguas Calientes (Machu Picchu village).
+It’s wise to check both train and Machu Picchu tickets simultaneously when planning your visit!

 Visiting Machu Picchu

-Upon entry, we joined other visitors in hiring a tour guide—an optional but highly recommended way to gain insight into the site’s history and significance.
-While previously required, guided tours are no longer mandatory, though they remain a valuable addition to the experience, especially for those on organized day trips.
+Upon entry, we hired a tour guide, which, while optional, is highly recommended for gaining insight into the site’s history.
+Although guided tours are no longer mandatory, they add value, especially for organized day trips.

-Machu Picchu stands as a testament to the ingenuity of the Inca Empire, nestled in a breathtaking natural setting.
-Abandoned by locals and undiscovered by Spanish invaders, its remarkably preserved state offers a glimpse into ancient Inca life and engineering prowess.
+Machu Picchu is a testament to Inca ingenuity, nestled in a stunning natural setting.
+Abandoned by locals and undiscovered by the Spanish, its remarkable preservation offers a glimpse into ancient Inca life.

 machu picchu next trip loading